 Ready to join the School of Public Policy and Urban Affairs?
 Apply today using the ApplyYourself online system.
 Submit all application materials, including letters of recommendation, via this online system.
 Fall, spring and summer admissions are available for select programs.

-- The GRE is now required for all Masters applicants to the School of Public Policy and Urban Affairs.
+- Standardized test scores such as the GRE are not required for Masters applicants to the School of Public Policy and Urban Affairs.
+However, such test scores may be helpful for applicants with little or no experience beyond undergraduate school.

 Scholarships and Tuition